tinic/NitrogenGenerator/README.md

 \
 Given local prices for nitrogen membranes, which can be in the many thousands of dollars, I sourced my membrane from Alibaba.com.
 Specifically the [MNH-1512A](./docs/MNH-1512A.pdf) model from KL-AIR.
 At the time of this writing it was $400, not including shipping and tariffs.
 I got two, which set me back $1000 in total including shipping. \
 \
 Be careful when looking on eBay for used membranes.
 There will be a good chance that those membranes are clogged/used-up.
-Pretty much no seller eBay will be able to test if a membrane still works properly.
+No eBay seller will be able to test if a membrane still works properly.
 Also, don't make the same mistake I made where I got a nifty (almost free) deal on a membrane only to realize that it needs 170l/m (6cfm) to drive it.
 That's a LOT of air for a home gamer!

 [<img src="./images/membrane.jpeg" width="100"/>](./images/membrane.jpeg)